-For answers and information about the 2020 Election (which does not include any Municipal city of Las Vegas Council or Judicial seats), please refer to the Clark County Election Department Website or call 702-455-VOTE.
+For answers to election questions that are not specific to city of Las Vegas City Council or Judicial seats, please refer to the Clark County Election Department Website or call 702-455-VOTE.

 Election workers are hired and trained by the Clark County Election Department (CCED).
 The city of Las Vegas is not involved in the process.
 You must contact CCED at 702-455-2815 or email ElectionVolunteers@ClarkCountyNV.gov.

 Due to the passage of AB 50 during the 80th (2019) Session of the Nevada Legislature, the next city of Las Vegas Municipal Election will be held in 2022 with future elections held at two-year intervals, in even years, thereafter.
 With the extended term expirations that AB50 passage granted to elected officials takingoffice in 2017 and 2019, the city of Las Vegas Municipal Seats that will be upfor election in 2022 are:2022